 Slow Cookin’ & Freezer Cookin’

 Another great thing about this recipe besides how good it taste is that it can be prepared in a Slow Cooker.
 I am using my slow cooker more and more.
 Slow Cooking saves time and money…two things I desperately need more of these days!
+If you’re looking to buy one, there are plenty of guides at Spice Kitchen that can help you choose the best one for your budget.

 This recipe also makes a BIG batch!
 If your family can’t finish this big batch of bisque, simply pour the leftovers into mason jars and freeze.
 Be sure to leave a little room at the top of the jar so that there is room for the bisque to expand as it freezes.
 When ready to eat, thaw in the fridge or place the whole jar in a pot of cold water and bring to a boil.
 When you can see that the soup has liquefied again, carefully remove it from the water and allow the jar to cool slightly before using a cloth to remove the lid.
 The result is a quick and fresh bisque!